 Kramer teaches saxophone and composition at Cal Poly.
 She also teaches at California State Summer School for the Arts and has a private studio of local students.
 She has served as a lecturer in music theory and composition at the University of Southern California Thornton School of Music, has taught at Idyllwild Summer Music Camp, and has been a guest presenter at Mansfield University of Pennsylvania, West Chester University in Pennsylvania and Western Illinois University.

-Kramer earned a Doctorate of Musical Arts in composition from USC, with concentrations in theory, saxophone, and electroacoustic media.
-She serves as a teaching assistant in music theory/composition and is a recipient of the Carolyn Alchin Endowed Music Scholarship.
-She holds a Master of Music degree in composition from Indiana University, where she served as graduate assistant director of the New Music Ensemble, and earned a Bachelor of Music in saxophone performance and music theory/composition from West Chester University of Pennsylvania.
+In 2015 she earned a DMA in composition at the University of Southern California, with concentrations in theory, saxophone and electroacoustic media.
+While there she served as a teaching assistant in music theory and composition, and was a recipient of the Carolyn Alchin Endowed Music Scholarship and Dean’s Scholarship.
+She holds a Master of Music in composition from Indiana University, where she served as graduate assistant of the New Music Ensemble, and a Bachelor of Music in saxophone performance and music theory/composition from West Chester University of Pennsylvania.

 Kramer studied saxophone with Anthony Kurdilla, Gregory Riley and James Rötter; and composition with Claude Baker, Donald Crockett, Don Freund, Michael Gandolfi, Jeffrey Hass, Robert Maggio, Larry Nelson, Mark Rimple, Brian Shepard and Frank Ticheli.